skrey/yellow-extensions/source/command/README.md

     Title: Example page
     Build: exclude
     ---
-    This page is not included in a static website or cache.
+    This page is not included in a static website and cache.

 Overview of available commands: